 Follow these steps:

-- Under your photo, click “Settings & Privacy.”
+- Under your photo in the upper right, click “Settings & Privacy.”

 - Under the “Visibility” section, click on “Visibility of your LinkedIn activity.”